NatWest, rate hike worries knock FTSE 100 lower | Business

 NatWest, rate hike worries knock FTSE 100 lower

-UK shares tracked global markets lower on Friday, with anxiety over potential interest rate hikes and a slide in state-backed bank NatWest dragging down the blue-chip FTSE 100.
-NatWest fell 3.7% despite a tripling of quarterly profit, as its margin contracted in a sign of potentially tougher times ahead.
+UK shares tracked global markets lower on Friday, with anxiety over potential interest rate hikes and a slide in state-backed bank NatWest dragging the blue-chip FTSE 100 index.
+NatWest fell 4.5% even though its profit tripled in the third quarter, as its margin contracted in a sign of how rock-bottom central bank rates have squeezed the income it can make from lending.

 "It was well overdue for a pullback and today's numbers have given investors the perfect reason.
 Profits were still lower than Q2 and net interest margin hasn't improved," said Michael Hewson, chief markets analyst at CMC Markets.
 "While they've had a good run, it was time to take some money off the table."

-Banks have been the top gainers in October, adding 9.3% so far this month and on course to record their best month since February 2020, amid a broad economic recovery and heightened expectations about an interest rate hike.
+However, heightened expectations of an interest rate hike amid a broader economic recovery has given banks a shot of optimism, sending the subindex 9.2% higher to their best month since February 2020.
 Investors are expecting the Bank of England to raise its record-low interest rates as early as next week for the first time since the start of the pandemic.

-The FTSE 100 index was down 0.3% at 0906 GMT, with Diageo and miners BHP Group and Rio Tinto among the other worst performers.
-With inflation worries and supply-chain constraints weighing on markets, the FTSE 100 has added just 2% this month, underperforming a 4% recovery among its European peers.
+The FTSE 100 index ended 0.2% lower, weighed by weakness in energy stocks, down 1.2%, although losses were limited by gains in banks.
+Oil majors BP and Royal Dutch Shell were among the biggest decliners on the back of weaker crude prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)